Adastra-thw/Tortazo/docs/available_plugins.rst

                                        contents of every page found.
                                        crawlFormData: Search the forms in every page and store that structure in database.
+                                       deepLinks: Number of Links that the crawler will visit in deep.
                                        useRandomUserAgents: Use a random list of User-Agents in every HTTP connection performed by the crawler.
                                        FuzzDB project is used to get a list of User-Agents reading the file